ALANVF/Star-lang-specification/syntax/literals.md

 Multiline strings are TBD, but for now normal strings will probably be allowed to span multiple lines on their own.

+Whether or not strings are unicode is TBD.

 ### Bool
 A boolean (logical) literal:
 ```